Am0rphous/Awesome/SysAdmin.md

   ### Network Activities
   - [Netsniff-ng](https://github.com/netsniff-ng/netsniff-ng) - A Swiss army knife for your daily Linux network plumbing.
   - [NetworkMiner](https://www.netresec.com/?page=Networkminer) - open source Network Forensic Analysis Tool (NFAT) for Windows (but also works in Linux / Mac OS X / FreeBSD).

+## DNS
+- [Bind9](https://gitlab.isc.org/isc-projects/bind9) - BIND (Berkeley Internet Name Domain) is a complete, highly portable implementation of the Domain Name System (DNS) protocol.
+- [Unbound DNS](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
+[Homepage](https://nlnetlabs.nl/projects/unbound/about/)
+- [Stubby](https://github.com/getdnsapi/stubby) - Stubby is the name given to a mode of using getdns which enables it to act as a local DNS Privacy stub resolver (using DNS-over-TLS).

 ## Package Managers
 - [Gem (RubyGems)](https://rubygems.org/) - package management framework for Ruby.